🌙

 "[Nick Szabo] seems to be the one more responsible for the ideas behind Bitcoin than anyone else."

-Musk's statement is strongly supported by Szabo having published over 20 research papers on Bitcoin-related ideas, while most other candidates haven't come close.
+Musk's statement is strongly supported by Szabo having published over 20 research papers on Bitcoin-related ideas, while others haven't come close.
+This lines up with reporting by respected journalist, Jeff Roberts, who mentioned in a 2018 Fortune piece how industry veterans were convinced of Szabo being involved in Bitcoin's creation.

 Common opposing arguments

-Critics argue that Szabo lacks programming experience, citing no public C++ code.
+When you look at internet discussions speculating on who Satoshi is, Nick Szabo consistently ranks at the top.
+However, there are arguments against this theory.
+Some critics argue that Szabo lacks programming experience, citing no public C++ code.
 While this is the most plausible argument against Szabo being the main participant, there are opposing factors, such as his expert-level open source web code.

 Additionally, in a 2017 Tim Ferriss podcast interview with entrepreneur Naval Ravikant, Szabo denied the notion that he was inexperienced at programming after Ravikant questioned his ability to program Bit gold: